Information For Authors

 Data Availability statements can take one of the following forms (or a combination of more than one if required for multiple datasets):

-• The datasets generated during and/or analyzed during the current study are not publicly available due [REASON WHY DATA ARE NOT PUBLIC] but are available from the corresponding author on reasonable request.
+- The datasets generated during and/or analyzed during the current study are not publicly available due to [REASON WHY DATA ARE NOT PUBLIC].
+Still, they are available from the corresponding author on reasonable request.

-• The datasets during and/or analyzed during the current study available from the corresponding author on reasonable request.
+- The datasets used and/or analyzed during the current study are available from the corresponding author on reasonable request.

-• Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.
+- Data sharing does not apply to this article, as no datasets were generated or analyzed during the current study.

 6 Colombia Médica submission checklist